rollkit/docs/tutorials/wordle.md

 This script builds and runs the node, now listening on port `7980`.

-After you have Go and Ignite CLI installed, and your local data availability node running on your machine, you're ready to build, test, and launch your own sovereign rollup.
+After you have Go and Ignite CLI installed, and your local data availability node running on your machine, you're ready to build, test, and launch your own sovereign chain.

 ### 🟢 Building and running wordle chain {#build-and-run-wordle-chain}